NPV Calculator – Net Present Value

-If you are trying to assess whether a certain investment will bring you profit in the long term, this NPV calculator is a tool for you.
-Basing on your initial investment and consecutive cash flows, it will determine the Net Present Value, and hence the profitability, of a planned project.
+If you are trying to assess whether a particular investment will bring you profit in the long term, this NPV calculator is a tool for you.
+Based on your initial investment and consecutive cash flows, it will determine the net present value, and hence the profitability, of a planned project.

-In this article, we will help you understand the concept of Net Present Value and provide a step-by-step instruction of how to calculate NPV.
+In this article, we will help you understand the concept of net present value and provide step-by-step instructions on how to calculate NPV.
 We will also tell you how to interpret the result.

 NPV is often used in company valuation – check out the discounted cash flow calculator for more details.

-You can notice that that for a positive discount rate, the future value (FV) is always higher or equal than present value (PV).
+You can notice that for a positive discount rate, the future value (FV – future value calculator) is always higher or equal to the present value (PV).